CornellCosmology/bias_MG_LPT_products/ps_python3/README.md

 # Power spectrum code

-This repository contains a python code for the calculation of the real-space power spectrum for biased tracers in MG models using Convolution Lagrangian Perturbation Theory (CLPT).
+This repository contains a python code for the calculation of the real-space power spectrum for biased tracers in MG models using Convolution Lagrangian Perturbation Theory (CLPT), as presented in

+G.Valogiannis and R. Bean (2019), https://arxiv.org/abs/1901.03763

 The code is the MG version of the one originally presented in https://github.com/martinjameswhite/CLEFT_GSM , for calculating the various ingredients of the Gaussian Streaming Model (GSM) using EFT corrections to CLPT.